-Band # 0667
+Band

 Sixth Grade Band is a music course selection that has quality musical performance as a primary objective.
 This course is designed to improve a student's proficiency on a band instrument (woodwind, brass, percussion) with an emphasis on performance in a large group.
 Personal musicianship is developed through ear training, rhythm training, interpretation of dynamics, and listening.
 Core goals of ensemble work are to encourage creativity and self-expression, support instrument development and provide an atmosphere that fosters positive self-esteem.
 Attendance at all performances is required.
 This ensemble rehearses every other day plus one (1) full rehearsal per week during tutorial.
 Membership is open only to students with elementary band experience or teacher recommendation.

-Beginner's Band
+6th Grade Beginner's Band

 Sixth Grade Beginner's Band is a music course selection for students who have no previous band experience.
+Students will participate in the regular 6th Grade Band class but will be given as much extra help as possible as they work to develop the skills taught in elementary band.
+Students will be expected to dedicate a minimum of 100 out-of-school practice minutes per week in order to catch up to their peers with previous experience.
 Emphasis will include study of instrument technique, music theory, ear training and rhythm training.
 Students must be prepared for class with instrument, music, and pencil.
-The instrument must be rented, borrowed or purchased prior to the beginning of the course.
-Students will be expected to dedicate a minimum of 75 out-of-school practice minutes per week.
-The performance goal for this course is participation in the May concert.
+The instrument must be rented, borrowed, or purchased prior to the beginning of the course.
+Summer lessons and practice prior to 6th grade are highly encouraged.
+Students will participate in three concerts throughout the school year; however, music may be modified as needed to meet the beginners' ability levels.

-Beginner's Strings
+6th Grade Beginner's Orchestra

-Sixth Grade Beginner's Strings is a music course selection for students who have no previous strings experience.
+Sixth Grade Beginner's Orchestra is a music course selection for students who have no previous orchestra experience.
+Students will participate in the regular 6th Grade Orchestra class but will be given as much extra help as possible as they work to develop the skills taught in elementary orchestra.
+Students will be expected to dedicate a minimum of 100 out-of-school practice minutes per week in order to catch up to their peers with previous experience.
 Emphasis will include study of instrument technique, music theory, ear training and rhythm training.
-Students must be prepared for class with instrument, music and pencil.
-The instrument must be rented, borrowed or purchased prior to the beginning of the course.
-Students will be expected to dedicate a minimum of 75 out-of-school practice minutes per week.
-The performance goal for this course is participation in the May concert.
+Students must be prepared for class with instrument, music, and pencil.
+The instrument must be rented, borrowed, or purchased prior to the beginning of the course.
+Summer lessons and practice prior to 6th grade are highly encouraged.
+Students will participate in three concerts throughout the school year; however, music may be modified as needed to meet the beginners' ability levels.